rlex/helm-charts/charts/cloudflare-tunnel/README.md

 Additionally, it will configure serviceMonitor for prometheus-operator.
 In case you do not use operator, and want to use annotations, metrics are on port 2000 of pod.

-For more settings of ingresses please consult [https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/configuration/configuration-file/ingress](official cloudflare docs)
+For more settings of ingresses please consult [official cloudflare docs](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/configuration/configuration-file/ingress)

 ## Values